 A Script and Project Development grant can be used for the further development of a script (e.g. research, writing, translation or hiring a coach or script consultant), but can also be used to present a project to financiers or other potential partners at (international) co-production meetings or film festivals.
 The maximum contribution for Script and Project Development is €10,000.
 For upcoming deadlines, please see here.

 HBF Script and Project Development support works with two separate calls for proposals:

-- HBF Script and Project Development Bright Future (max. €10,000 per project): A special call for filmmakers working on their first or second narrative feature film.
-Applications can be submitted twice a year, with deadlines on 1 March and 1 August.
+- HBF Script and Project Development Bright Future (max. €10,000 per project): a special call for filmmakers working on their first or second narrative feature film.
+Applications can be submitted twice a year and go through a preselection process first.
+Deadlines: 1 March and 1 August.

-- HBF Script and Project Development Voices (max. €10,000 per project): A special scheme for feature films by filmmakers more advanced in their career.
+- HBF Script and Project Development Voices (max. €10,000 per project): a special scheme for feature films by filmmakers more advanced in their career.
 Selection criteria include verifiable interest from potential co-producers, sales agents and/or distributors.
-Deadlines: 1 March and 1 August.
+Deadlines: 1 April and 1 September.

 Regulations & Selection Criteria